How to Apply for NCSS TSS Funding (Formerly Tech-and-GO!): Eligibility & Application Steps

 Startup SG Tech is unrelated to NCSS; it supports tech startups in developing prototypes or proof-of-value projects through Enterprise Singapore.

-How long does NCSS Tech-and-GO! approval take?
+How long does NCSS TSS approval take?

 Typically 6–10 weeks, depending on documentation completeness and project complexity.